fjt37/ml-big-data-project/project_proposal.md

 Therefore, we will take the bitcoin historical data price dataset, the exchange distribution and ranking dataset, market captial and volume, block sizes and its difficulties of mining as factors that might have an influence on the price prediction of bitcoin.
 They are all important factors because they indicate the volatility of the transection market.

+While mentioning the group of people that uses bitcoin trading, the first thing popped up in your mind might be drug dealers or other political separators.
+Actually, there are many investors who are aiming at bitcoins due to its high potential of growth.
+Moreover, some major companies like Microsoft, overstock.com, start accepting bitcoins now.
+Therefore, our project of predicting bitcoin’s price can be valuable since bitcoin has become a more and more crucial role in the financial market.